agnostk/nasa-space-activity/docs/REPORT.md

 which returns arrays under `near_earth_objects`.

 **Solution:**
-I changed the extraction logic to write newline-delimited JSON (NDJSON), then used `explode()` and `selectExpr()` in PySpark to normalize arrays and nested objects.
+I changed the extraction logic to write newline-delimited JSON (NDJSON), then used `explode()` in PySpark to normalize arrays and nested objects.
 This made schema inference deterministic and compatible with later transformation steps.

 ---